kc8/vim/README.md

 # NVim Config Files

-Current supported version of nVim is: 0.10
+Current supported version of nVim is: 0.11

-## Initial Setup (working on Linux/Unix)
+## Initial Setup

+1. OS: default setup is Linux centric, with some manual steps for getting mac os to work

 1. Create an init.lua (or init.vim) insider of the config directory (~/.config/nvim/[xxxx]) for your VIM setup
 1. Create a ./lua directory there and pull down this repo inside of that directory